redox-os/book/src/important-programs.md

 - RustPython
 - GNU Bash

-You can see all Redox components and ported programs [here](https://static.redox-os.org/pkg/x86_64-unknown-redox/).
+You can see all Redox components and ported programs on the [build server list](https://static.redox-os.org/pkg/x86_64-unknown-redox/).